Order Cilest Online(8)

 - changes in your period

-Cilest is a contraceptive pill for women and prevents pregnancy.
-Like other combined pills, Cilest is a very reliable and safe type of contraceptive, which has to be taken daily in order to work effectively.
-It is suitable for most women, with the exception of those who breastfeed, women who have had a stroke or thrombosis in the past and those suffering from illnesses affecting the kidneys or liver.
+Cilest is a contraceptive pill for women and prevents pregnancy – like other combined pills, Cilest is a very reliable and safe type of contraceptive, which has to be taken daily in order to work effectively.
+It is suitable for most women, with the exception of those who breastfeed, women who have had a stroke or thrombosis, or have risk factors for these and those suffering from illnesses affecting the kidneys, liver, or heart.
 Cilest is a prescription-only contraceptive and it is very important that you discuss prior health problems with a doctor before choosing an oral contraceptive.

-If you have forgotten to take your pill but remember to take it within a 12 hour window, you are still protected.
+What happens if I forget the pill? – if you have forgotten to take your pill but remember to take it within a 12 hour window, you are still protected.
 Just take your pill as soon as you remember and continue by taking the next pill at the usual time.
 This might mean taking two tablets on the same day.
-If you are more than 12 hours late, you may need to use an additional method of contraception for 7 days to ensure that you will not get pregnant.
-Whether this is necessary depends on your cycle - please read the patient leaflet of your pill, which will give you detailed instructions on how to proceed in different scenarios.
+If you are more than 24 hours late, you may need to use an additional method of contraception for 7 days to ensure that you will not get pregnant.
+Whether this is necessary depends on your cycle – please read the patient leaflet of your pill, which will give you detailed instructions on how to proceed in different scenarios.